Rectangle and parallelogram are both quadrilaterals and are two-dimensional shapes. Rectangles are a particular type of parallelogram.

 What is a Rectangle?

-Rectangles are special species of the parallelogram.
+Rectangles are special species of parallelogram.
 Like a parallelogram, rectangles also have equal and parallel opposite sides.

 The sides of a rectangle can be calculated if the values of the diagonals are known.
-This can be done according to the Pythagoras theorem since the triangles formed on the intersection of the diagonals are right-angled.
+This can be done according to the Pythagoras theorem since the triangles formed at the intersection of the diagonals are right-angled.

-Common examples of rectangles are books, cupboards etc.
+Common examples of rectangles are books, cupboards, etc.

 What is Parallelogram?